DevExpress/aspnet-security-bestpractices/SecurityBestPractices.WebForms/README.md

 }
 ```

-To prevent errors in the browser when handling unauthorized access attempts, check the access rights on the page’s [PageLoad](https://github.com/DevExpress/aspnet-security-bestpractices/blob/408c2328fc8d567281994b2bba52d0705850c0b5/SecurityBestPractices/Authorization/Reports/ReportDesignerPage.aspx.cs#L6-L13) event.
+To prevent errors in the browser when handling unauthorized access attempts, check the access rights on the page's [PageLoad](https://github.com/DevExpress/aspnet-security-bestpractices/blob/408c2328fc8d567281994b2bba52d0705850c0b5/SecurityBestPractices/Authorization/Reports/ReportDesignerPage.aspx.cs#L6-L13) event.
 If the user is not authorized to open the report, redirect them to a public page.

 ``` cs
 protected void Page_Load(object sender, EventArgs e) {